Googolplexic/vscode-fold-preview/README.md

 ### Interactive Preview
 - Live preview of FOLD files with pan and zoom capabilities
-- Color-coded visualization of mountain and valley folds
+- Customizable visualization of mountain, valley, and boundary folds
 - Auto-updates as you edit the file
 - Keyboard shortcuts for common actions
+- Interactive legend showing fold types and styles

 ### Editor Features
 - Syntax highlighting for .fold files